The Mortgage Administrator iVENT takes place ONLINE.

 We are in a period of changing client requirements and evolving customer financial circumstances.
 Furlough leave, the threat of redundancy and potentially a sustained recession have added to the pressures of restriction of movement.
-As a result your advisers’ clients will experience a range of emotions which that you will need to manage in your customer contact.
+As a result, your advisers’ clients will experience a range of emotions that you will need to manage in your customer contact.
 How do you keep clients optimistic, informed and realistic about the options available to them?

 In the new, more digitised/remote contact world, what is best practice when explaining the mortgage process to a borrower?